oc4tche/Phantom/README.md

 # Phantom Stealer
 <p>
-Phantom is a inforamtion stealer targeting windows operating systems only; with advanced features and build options;
-with a free and paid version with the best prices in the market in 2025, regulary updated and stay fud with a telegram and discord logs sending and building method, your private url will be protected; try our product now by joining us
+Phantom is a inforamtion stealer targeting windows operating systems only with advanced features, build options and a free/paid version proposing the best prices in the market in 2025, regulary updated and fud with a telegram and discord logs sending and building method, your private config will be protected by our api try our product now by joining us.
 </p>

 <a href="https://t.me/soon...">